ODM2/CZ-Manager/docs/source/ODM2AdminSettings.rst

 .. _ODM2-Admin-Settings:

-ODM2 Admin Settings
+CZ Manager Settings
 ===================

-To configure ODM2 Admin for your site you will want to change the some of settings in the file:
+To configure CZ Manager for your site you will want to change the some of settings in the file:

 templateAndSettings/settings/development.py
 (https://github.com/ODM2/ODM2-Admin/blob/master/templatesAndSettings/settings/development.py)